argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

 The `--application-namespaces` parameter takes a comma-separated list of namespaces where Applications are to be allowed in.
 Each entry of the list supports shell-style wildcards such as `*`, so for example the entry `app-team-*` would match `app-team-one` and `app-team-two`.
 To enable all namespaces on the cluster where Argo CD is running on, you can just `*`, i.e. `--application-namespaces=*`.

-You can set the namespaces for argocd-server and argocd-controller in the ArgoCD yaml by setting `spec.server.sourceNamespaces` and `spec.controller.sourceNamespaces`.
+You can set the namespaces for argocd-server and argocd-controller in the ArgoCD yaml by setting `spec.sourceNamespaces`.

 ## Example